sourcefrog/conserve/doc/format.md

 ## Data blocks

-Data blocks contain parts of the full text of stored files.
+Data blocks contain parts of the contents of stored files.

 One data block may contain data for a whole file, the concatenated text for several files, or part of a file.
-One data block may be referenced from the index block of any number of files from the current or any descendent band.
+The index entries describe which parts of which blocks are concatenated to recreate the file.

 The writer can choose the data block size, except that both the uncompressed and compressed blocks must be <1GB, so they can reasonably fit in memory.